luije87/documentation/csv.rst

 external_link_urls            Semi-colon separated list of external links for the profile time_zone                     The time zone that this user is in.
-See time zones section for more details. disabled                      Pass true if this student should not be able to login is_public                     Pass false if this student's profile should not be viewable by approved employers.
-Used for students who have set "not contact" as on. education_currently_attending Boolean.
+See time zones section for more details. disabled                      Pass true if this student should not be able to login education_currently_attending Boolean.
 Should be true if education_end_date is blank, false otherwise work_study_eligible           Pass true if this student is eligible for work study jobs campus_name                   The name of the campus the student is at.
 Must be one of the campuses set up in your settings.